ScorpionBytes/h3-cli/README.md

 large result sets using h3-cli.

-## Authentication
+## Authentication & h3-cli profiles

 Authentication happens seamlessly and automatically when you invoke the `h3` command.
 There's nothing explicit you need to do to authenticate.
 This section documents the underlying mechanics.

 h3-cli reads your `H3_API_KEY` from your h3-cli profile (under `$HOME/.h3`) to authenticate
 to the Horizon3.ai API and establishes a (temporary) session.
-The session token (a JWT) is stored in `$HOME/.h3/jwt`.
+The session token (a JWT) is cached under `$HOME/.h3`.
 The session token expires after 1 hour, at which point h3-cli will automatically re-authenticate and re-establish a session.

 You can explicitly authenticate using the following command: